Basil Heatley: Early life

 Heatley grew up on a farm near Coventry, Warwickshire (now West Midlands), England.
 He developed an interest in running in his early teens.
 He started reading athletics magazines and bought a copy of "Athletics and Training", a book written by British Olympic athlete Guy Butler.
-As a 14-year-old boy, he read about the 1948 Summer Olympics that were taking place in London, and was inspired by Czechoslovakian long-distance runner Emil Zátopek whose performance made a lasting impression on him.
+As a 14-year-old boy, he read about the 1948 Summer Olympics that were taking place in London, and was inspired by Czechoslovak long-distance runner Emil Zátopek whose performance made a lasting impression on him.

 He attended grammar school, where he discovered his natural ability for cross country running and soon started to take the sport seriously.
 He trained on the driveway of the family farm and got extra conditioning from his early years of farm work and cycling eight miles to school and back every day.

 Heatley's National Service was deferred because he was working in the farming industry (an "essential service" that allowed a period of exemption), but he eventually signed up in October 1954 at the age of twenty.
 He served in the Royal Army Veterinary Corps, working with horses and dogs, and came out of the army as a corporal.
 His training and fitness declined while he was in the military and it had a detrimental effect on his running.